singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 ## Tools

+**Cumulative Flow Diagram (CFD)**
-Cumulative Flow Diagram (CFD): Band thickness and throughput
+Band thickness and throughput
    1. Even means input/output are even and flow is good.
    2. If a band on your CFD is continuously narrowing that means that the throughput of the stage it represents is higher than the entry rate.
 This is a sign that you’ve got more capacity than you really need at this stage and you should relocate it in order to optimize the flow.
    3. Rapidly widening bands means the number of cards that enter the corresponding stage on the Kanban board is higher than the number of assignments that are leaving it.
 It is a common problem that is usually caused by multitasking and other waste activities that don’t generate value.

+A CFD shows the cumulative arrivals to and departures from a process over time, and is one of the best tools to visualize flow.
 The cumulative flow diagram is one of the most advanced analytics for Lean project management.

 - It provides a concise visualization of the metrics of flow.
 - Shows you how stable your flow is and helps you understand where to focus in order to make your process more predictable.
 - Gives you quantitative and qualitative insight into both past and existing problems.
+- CFDs cannot be used for forecasting.
+- Show the exact WIP, not average, and not approximate.
+- To calculate the values necessary for SLEs, more granular data is needed; e.g., you can use a Cycle Time scatterplot.
+- They are for average Cycle Time of groups of items, not single items.
+- CFDs cannot be used for forecasting.

+Shows:
+- Cumulative number of work items
+- Stages of the workflow
+- WIP
+- Approx. avg cycle time
+- Average throughput

+Does not show:
+- Does NOT show cycle time

+A CFD can be used for calculating the following metrics:

+1. Throughput, for a date range, average
+2. WIP, for a date, exact
+3. Cycle Time, for a date, approximate average
+4. These calculations are for groups of work items, not single items.

+**Work Item Age**
+Work Item Aging is any type of chart that shows the age of all in-progress items (separately).
+Remember that age is a metric that is only applicable to in-progress items.